 A.B.
 (Cum Laude), Department of Geosciences (Honors) and Certificate Program in Environmental Studies (Honors), Princeton University, Princeton, NJ, USA.
 1996.

-Nature-society relationships; Social justice; Development geography; Feminist geography; Water Governance; Climate Change; Natural Hazards; Human Rights; South Asia; Research Methods.
+Nature-society relationships; Social justice; Critical development studies; Feminist theories; Water Governance; Climate Change; Natural Hazards; Human Rights; Citizenship; South Asia; Research Methods.

 Co-signatory with Pope Francis in “Rome Declaration on the Human Right to Water”, February 2017

 Founding Signatory of the Geneva Actions on Human Water Security, July 2017

 Faculty Convocation Speaker, College of Arts and Sciences, Syracuse University, May 2012